EdwardPaddon-UULPL/Open-Science-in-physics-/README.md

 ## Build instructions
 _Guide the reader with the order of browsing your project repository for an optimum building experience_

-When you want to start a new repository, it is better that you copy this repository to your project repository and start by changing all the description.
-All instructions and (sub)headers are suggestions.
-You can change the style, order, or composition as you see necessary.

 ## Outcomes